epiforecasts/covidregionaldata/README.md

 cleaned and processed from their raw format in an open and transparent way, allowing users to scrutinise and extend our methods.
 For all countries supported, this includes a daily time-series of cases.
-Wherever available we also provide data on deaths, hospitalisations, and tests.
+Wherever available data is provided on deaths, hospitalisations, and tests.
 National level data is also supported using a range of data sources as well as line list data and links to intervention data sets.